Repurposing Pre-trained Video Diffusion Models for Event-based Video Interpolation: Related Work

 \subsection{Controllable Diffusion Generation Through Fine-Tuning}

-There have been numerous works on generation conditioned on additional user inputs or control~\cite{rombach2022high, ruiz2023dreambooth, zhang2023adding}.
+There have been numerous works on generation conditioned on additional user inputs or control~\cite{rombach2022high, ruiz2023dreambooth, zhang2023adding, xing2024dynamicrafter}.
 Stable Diffusion~\cite{rombach2022high} uses cross-attention layers in the diffusion U-Net to inject text control.
 Dreambooth~\cite{ruiz2023dreambooth} showed that a diffusion model can be fine-tuned for conditional control.
 ControlNet~\cite{zhang2023adding} modifies a trainable copy of the original diffusion U-Net for conditional control.
 In addition to fine-tuning diffusion models for added controllability, various training-free methods have been proposed to alter the sampling process of image and video diffusion models for more flexible and generalized content synthesis~\cite{bar2023multidiffusion, feng2025explorative, lugmayr2022repaint, zhang2024mimicmotion}.
 Latent diffusion models have limitations on generating a limited set of resolutions in a downsampled latent space.
 MultiDiffusion~\cite{bar2023multidiffusion} provides a solution for resolution-agnostic generation by tile-based denoising.
-When combined with conditional control, MultiDiffusion has shown to be effective in generating synthetic detailed images under the condition of fine-grained condition control~\cite{jia2025dginstyle}.
-On the video generation side, ~\cite{feng2025explorative} proposes a test-time sampling method that empowers video diffusion models to control camera and object motion. ~\cite{zhang2024mimicmotion} enables consistent long-frame generation outside of the trained frame length of a video diffusion model, through simultaneously generating multiple video sequences, and fusing intermediate denoising results of overlapping frames.
+When combined with conditional control, MultiDiffusion~\cite{bar2023multidiffusion} has shown to be effective in generating synthetic detailed images under the condition of fine-grained condition control~\cite{jia2025dginstyle, wang2024consistency}.
+On the video generation side, ~\cite{feng2025explorative} proposes a test-time sampling method that empowers video diffusion models to control camera and object motion. ~\cite{zhang2024mimicmotion} enables consistent long-frame generation outside of the trained frame length of a video diffusion model.